adaptris/interlok-docs/docs/pages/cookbook/cookbook-jdbc-data-query.md

----
-title: Data Query using JDBC
+# Data Query using JDBC
-keywords: interlok
-tags: [cookbook]
-sidebar: home_sidebar
-permalink: cookbook-jdbc-data-query.html
----

 [jdbc-data-query-service][] is often used to extract data from a database to enrich the message.
 Here we will work through a few examples using the different translators and statements parameters.

 ## Sample Data ##